WISVCH/dienst2/README.md

 9. Start server
 10. You should be good to go!

-Note: please do not use (a copy of) the production database for local development.
+**Note: please do not use (a copy of) the production database for local development.**

+[PyCharm also supports CoffeeScript](https://www.jetbrains.com/pycharm/help/transpiling-coffeescript-to-javascript.html): install NodeJS plugin, then `npm install -g coffee-script`.
+Unfortunately, the file structure will need to be changed if you want to set up a compiler watcher.